 Stuffed peppers is one of my favorite go-to main dishes.
-They’re delicious, easy to make, and extremely flexible because you can make the filling with whatever ingredients or leftovers you have available.
+They're delicious, easy to make on a weeknight, and extremely flexible because you can make the filling with whatever ingredients or leftovers you have available.
 Stuffed peppers also cover all your bases for a healthy and complete meal.
-You get your vegetable intake from the bell peppers, starch from the white rice or brown rice, protein from the ground beef or other meat, dairy from the cheese, and fiber if you’re adding beans.
-No matter what ingredients you decide to use for your stuffed peppers, you really can’t go wrong!
+You get your vegetable intake from the bell peppers, starch from the white rice or brown rice mixture, protein from the ground beef or other meat, dairy from the cheese, and fiber if you're adding beans.
+No matter what ingredients you decide to use for your stuffed peppers, you really can't go wrong!

 We've come up with a list of helpful tricks and tips so you can make the perfect stuffed bell peppers this week.
 And don't forget to check out our favorite stuffed pepper recipes that prove you should really stuff peppers!